-- 4.5.1 protects the health and safety of all employees, volunteers and community members; - 4.5.2 recognises, values and rewards the individual contribution of each person; and

-4.5.3 is honest, lawful and moral.
+- i. protects the health and safety of all employees, volunteers, and community members; - ii. recognises, values, and rewards the individual contribution of each person; and - iii. is honest, lawful, and moral.

-All Representatives are expected to act with the utmost integrity and objectivity, striving at all times to enhance the reputation and performance of Snowdome.
+All Representatives are expected to act with the utmost integrity and objectivity, always striving to enhance the reputation and performance of Snowdome.